jacksimmons/tank-engine/README.md

 - Premake binaries for Windows/Linux are included in the `premake` folder, but you may want/need to use your own version.
 - Example build command (Windows): `./premake/premake5 vs2022`.

+## Ubuntu
+- You will need to install dependencies yourself:
+- `xargs sudo apt install -y < apt-packages.txt`

 # Project Building
 - Build the `TankEditor` project for the Editor (UI).
 - Build the `TankPlayer` project for the Standalone Player (no UI).